 Command of Multijurisdictional Incidents

-- Learn how to fix the top problems at multijurisdictional incidents including the real issues faced by small and medium sized agencies
+- Learn how to fix the top 7 problems that plague all major incidents

-- Learn how to identify priorities and roles and specific incident leadership techniques
+- Learn how to identify priorities, assign roles, and make decisions

 Who should attend?